godaddy/engineering/_posts/2018-06-19-jenkins-build-monitoring-plugin.md

 ---
 layout: post
-title: "A build monitoring plugin for Jenkins "
+title: "A build monitoring plugin for Jenkins"
 date: 2018-06-19 08:53:01 -0800
 cover: /assets/images/jenkmagic.png
 excerpt: We recently built a plugin to automatically monitor the health of our Jenkins builds.
 This article talks about how and why the plugin was built, and describes how it works at a high level.
 authors:
   - name: Jeff Pearce
     url: https://www.linkedin.com/in/jeffpea/